rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 At the moment these are the AMPQ methods intercepted by the plugin, and the respective behaviour:

-- `'basic.consume', QueueName`: The plugin will randomly pick a sharded queue from the `QueueName` shard.
+- `'basic.consume', QueueName`: The plugin will pick the sharded queue with the least amount of consumers from the `QueueName` shard.
-- `'basic.get', QueueName`: The plugin will randomly pick a sharded queue from the `QueueName` shard.
+- `'basic.get', QueueName`: The plugin will pick the sharded queue with the least amount of consumers from the `QueueName` shard.
 - `'queue.declare', QueueName`: The plugin forbids declaring queues with the same name of an existing shard, since `basic.consume` behaviour would be undefined.
 - `'queue.bind', QueueName`: since there isn't an actual `QueueName` queue, this method returns a channel error.
 - `'queue.unbind', QueueName`: since there isn't an actual `QueueName` queue, this method returns a channel error.